 Parrots can eat bamboo shoots once cooked for 30 minutes to remove cyanogenic glycosides.

-Bamboo shoots contain calcium, fiber, B-vitamins, potassium, and phytochemicals, which have antibacterial and antiviral properties.
-Bamboo shoots also contain selenium, zinc, copper, iron, and manganese.
+Bamboo shoots contain calcium, fiber, B vitamins, potassium, and phytochemicals, which have antibacterial and antiviral properties.
+Also, they contain selenium, zinc, copper, iron, and manganese.

 Can Parrots Eat Bamboo?

-- Chop it into small pieces
+- Chop it into small pieces.

-Is Bamboo Good For Parrots?
+Is Bamboo Good for Parrots?

-Bamboo shoots contain the following vitamins, minerals, and nutrients:
+Bamboo shoots contain the following essential nutrients: